Mathematics/Arts and Crafts

 Arts and crafts - after 7th grade:

-- use programming to create interactivity and visual expression
+- use programming to create interactivity and visual expressions

 Science - after 7th grade: